gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 ### I am using my own hand models and the fingers bend strangely.

-The reason for the mismatch is that each controller (for example, VG_EC_OculusHands.cs) is adjusting the raw finger orientations that come directly from the controller API (for example, from the Oculus Integration plugin) to match the hand model representation that is provided with the SDK.
-Read more on ways to resolve this issue on the [VG_ExternalControllerManager](unity_component_vgexternalcontrollermanager.0.9.6.html#coordinate-frame-corrections) page.
+The reason for the mismatch is that each controller (for example, [VG_EC_OculusHands.cs](unity_vg_ec_oculushand.1.0.0.html)) is adjusting the raw finger orientations that come directly from the controller API (for example, from the Oculus Integration plugin) to match the hand model representation that is provided with the SDK.
+Read more on ways to resolve this issue on the [controller axis mapping](avatars.1.0.0.html#controller-axis-mappings) page.

 ### Are there any concerns when using Oculus's OVR Player Controller?